nshekar/succinct-for-colloquy/README.md

 Or, to set Succinct as your default Colloquy style, choose the "Appearance Preferences..." option from that "Style" drop-down menu.

-You can customize Succinct's colors by visiting the "Appearance" tab in Colloquy's preferences and clicking the "Customize Style..." button.
+You can customize Succinct's colors and features by visiting the "Appearance" tab in Colloquy's preferences and clicking the "Customize Style..." button.

 Contributors